-No there is no need to Tip in Thailand.
-Tipping is not expected in Thailand, so there is no requirement to tip anyone, but small tips for good service is appreciated.
+No there is no need to tip in Thailand.
+Tipping is not expected in Thailand, so there is no requirement to tip anyone, but small tips for good service are appreciated.
 In bars and restaurants, it is customary to leave behind any loose change in coins as a tip.

 Finally, Thailand is a good country to visit but unfortunately, it has properly the highest ATM fees on foreign cards in the world.
 You should bring at least 10,000 Thai baht and some of your home currency as you can get better exchange rates in Thailand.
 In Thailand, there is an ATM fee of 220 Thai baht ($7) when you make withdrawals from an ATM in Thailand.
 ATM should be used only in emergencies.

 The ATMs in Thailand have a max withdrawal of either 10,000 Thai baht or 20,000 Thai baht.
 The withdrawal amount demands on what bank owns the ATM.

 And that’s it for now!
 I’d love to know if this guide on should I exchange money before I travel to Thailand has helped you.
 Let me know if you have any questions and let me know if there is more to add.